slazyk/Observable-Swift/README.md

 Using `Observable<T>` and related classes you can implement wide range of patterns using value observing.
 Some of the features:

 - observable variables and properties
+- chaining of observables (a.k.a. key path observing)
 - short readable syntax using `+=`, `-=`, `<-`, `^`
 - alternative syntax for those who dislike custom operators
 - handlers for _before_ or _after_ the change